-An Introduction to the MA Filmmaking course.
+An Introduction to our Filmmaking Masters.

 A Competitive Edge